Colimits in 2-dimensional slices

 In this paper, we first focus on generalizing the special property of equation~\refs{propertycoliminslicedim1} to dimension $2$ (\thex\ref{teordomis2colimfib}), extracting from a now weighted $2$-cocylinder a diagram in a $2$-dimensional slice that works.
 We show two different approaches to this.
-The first approach (\conx\ref{consfirstapproach}) is more intuitive, based on the reduction of the weighted $2$-colimits to essentially conical ones, namely oplax normal conical ones.
-We have described such reduction in detail in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits} with new more elementary proofs, but the idea goes back to Street's~\cite{street_limitsindexedbycatvalued}.
-Remember that conical colimits do not suffice anymore in dimension $2$, basically because functors from $\1$ to a category $\C$ cannot capture the whole of $\C$, but just the objects.
+The first approach (\conx\ref{consfirstapproach}) is more intuitive, and is based on the reduction of weighted $2$-colimits to essentially conical ones, namely cartesian-marked oplax conical ones.
+The idea of such reduction goes back to Street's~\cite{street_limitsindexedbycatvalued}.
+More recently, Descotte, Dubuc and Szyld brought new attention to it in their~\cite{descottedubucszyld_sigmalimandflatpseudofun}, where they call sigma colimits the pseudo version of cartesian-marked oplax conical colimits.
+We have described such reduction in detail with new more elementary proofs in~\cite{mesiti_twosetenrgrothconstrlaxnlimits}.
+The idea behind cartesian-marked oplax conical colimits is the following.
+Conical colimits do not suffice anymore in dimension $2$, basically because functors from $\1$ to a category $\C$ cannot capture the whole of $\C$, but just its objects.
 The philosophy behind weighted $2$-colimits is to capture the whole of $\C$ with functors from every possible category (or actually just $\2$) to it.
 But another solution is given by considering functors from $\1$ to $\C$ together with natural transformations between them.
-This brings to oplax normal conical $2$-colimits, that are as expressive as weighted $2$-colimits, but offer substantial advantages in certain situations.
+This brings to cartesian-marked oplax conical $2$-colimits, that are as expressive as weighted $2$-colimits, but offer substantial advantages in certain situations.
 Indeed there is sometimes the need, as in this paper, to use essentially conical shapes.
-The price to pay is to have (coherent) $2$-cells inside the cones, but this is something that can often be handled.
-The reduction of weighted $2$-colimits to oplax normal conical ones is allowed and regulated by what we call the $2$-$\Set$-enriched Grothendieck construction.
+The price to pay is to have (coherent) $2$-cells inside the cones.
+The reduction of weighted $2$-colimits to cartesian-marked oplax conical ones is allowed and regulated by the 2-category of elements construction.
 Such construction is an extension of the usual Grothendieck construction that admits $2$-functors $\A\to \CAT$ from a $2$-category $\A$ (rather than just a $1$-category).
-This is studied in detail in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, both from an elementary and an abstract perspective.
+It was introduced by Street in~\cite{street_limitsindexedbycatvalued}; we studied this construction in detail in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, both from an elementary and an abstract perspective.